yyl-github-1896/CodeTAE/README.md

 ## Adversarial Fine-tuning

 We use the CodeTAE adversarial examples generated on the training set to fine-tune the victim model to improve the generalization and robustness of the victim model.
 You can also download [our adversarial fine-tuned models](https://drive.google.com/file/d/1xbNgBJ3tx6V3sCYm2kSBFPcQNqyOXMKw/view?usp=sharing), `model_at.bin` is an enhanced model obtained in our experiment.
-Please see our paper for specific results.

 ## Acknowledgments